Dr. Mark Humphrys

 1911 death notice in my genealogy research.

-Baron and Baroness Willy von Watteville and their children Yvonne, Gérard and Sigismund hereby give deeply saddened by the death of their message innigstgeliebten mother, mother, grandmother and great-grandmother, the woman Highborne Baroness von Stenksch-Prittag born Margaret Livingston-Gibbon, which asleep resignedly on January 3 in 1911 according to recently suffering in its 93rd year of life in Schloss Lannach near Graz.
+Baron and Baroness Willy von Watteville and their children Yvonne, Gérard and Sigismund hereby give deeply saddened by the death of their message innigstgeliebten mother, mother, grandmother and great-grandmother, the woman Highborne Baroness von Stentzsch-Prittag born Margaret Livingston-Gibbon, which asleep resignedly on January 3 in 1911 according to recently suffering in its 93rd year of life in Schloss Lannach near Graz.

 The expensive home Gone is transferred to Graz for laying out in the morgue of the Protestant cemetery, woselbst Thursday 5th inst.
 By 2 clock in the afternoon, the blessing and then the burial in his own tomb done.